Licensure & Credentialing

 Support in forming an individualized path towards licensure and navigating licensure requirements is available for students by Naropa’s Credentialing Coordinator in the Office of Career and Life Development.

 It is highly recommended that students and alumnx maintain an archive of syllabi and clinical placement records often required to complete state licensure applications.
-Syllabi are available from the GSCP Course Syllabi Archive, and course descriptions can be obtained from the relevant course catalog.
+Syllabi are available from the GSC Course Syllabi Archive, and course descriptions can be obtained from the relevant course catalog.

 State Authorization Federal Regulations

 A Naropa University education combines rigorous academic learning with contemplative practice.
-Naropa’s MA in Clinical Mental Health Counseling Program is not CACREP accredited.
+Naropa’s MA in Clinical Mental Health Counseling Program is not CACREP–accredited.
 Naropa graduates have successfully licensed in Colorado and numerous other states through a process of educational equivalency.
 Naropa is actively pursuing CACREP accreditation.

 As a graduating student, you need to complete a degree verification process.
 Naropa University has a dedicated team member that offers Credentialing and Licensure support during and after your Naropa education.
-View the 2023 State Authorization Federal Regulations.